Gukaika/rsschool-cv/cv.md

 * __GitHub:__ [gukaika](https://github.com/Gukaika)

 ### Summary
 I'm 37 at the moment.
 I want to begin my computer career.
 Since 2021, I have been learning the basics of programming, in particular web development, which I am passionate about.
 I have experience in team work and customer orientation, which will be helpful to me in getting a new profession as a Frontend developer.
-My dream is to be part of a larger EPAM team.
+My dream is to be part of a big team.

 ### Skills
 * HTML/CSS